 Have you ever heard about a couple eloping without telling anyone or quickly getting married at the courthouse?
-It may seem like weddings are a hit, but eloping is not an uncommon practice or taboo these days.
-In fact, some couples even choose romantic places to elope to.
+It may seem like weddings are the only way to get married, but eloping is not an uncommon practice or taboo these days.
+In fact, some couples even choose romantic places or interesting destinations to elope to.
 This can make the celebration both cheap and merry.

 Why Do Couples Elope?

 There are many reasons why couples decide to elope.
 One of the more common is because their parents or families don't approve of the union.
 Typically, weddings are an occasion when the family comes together.
 If genuine approval is not received from parents on either side of the family, a couple may decide to not have a wedding at all and elope instead.

 Another possible reason is that the couple may feel that they don't have enough money for a traditional wedding.
 Weddings can be stressful and expensive to plan.
 If a couple does not have the funds, they may choose to elope to reduce the stress and financial burden.
 Other couples may decide that they'd rather save the money for their future instead of spending it on a lavish wedding.

 Finally, another possible reason to elope is that the bride may be pregnant, though this should never be assumed.
 In some cases, the couple may decide that they don't want to wait to plan a wedding ceremony and prefer to be married before the baby is born.

 Does Eloping Mean Not Having a Wedding at All?

 Forgoing a large, traditional wedding to elope does not necessarily mean completely skipping a ceremony or reception to celebrate the occasion.
 Sometimes, couples who elope simply want to have a more intimate and quiet wedding with a limited amount of guests.